How do you vote in the Municipal elections?

 In the Netherlands, politicians are often organized in different parties.
 Each of these parties has it’s own general viewpoint on policy that should be implemented into their own municipality in the following four years.
 These viewpoints are often summarized into so called election programs.
 Although many parties coordinate on a national level, there are also local parties that are focused on the specific needs of municipalities.

-STIP, Students of Technology In Politics, is a local political party in Delft.
-Founded in 1993, STIP is entirely run by students with four seats in the city council.
-Although the party is run by students, most of them studying at Delft University of Technology, it is refrains from being a one-issue party.
-It is a party for all inhabitants of Delft and gives “a young view at an old city”.
-Part of it’s 2018 election points is to give international inhabitants of Delft a voice too!
-More information on STIP can be found on it’s English website.
+Student & Stad is a local political party in Groningen, founded in 1993, Student & Stad is entirely run by students, currently represented with two seats in the city council.
+The party is run by students, most of them studying at the University of Groningen or Hanze University of Applied Sciences.
+It is a party for all inhabitants of Groningen working on all issues emerging in the municipality.
+Part of its 2018 election points is to give international inhabitants of Groningen a voice too!
+More information on Student & Stad can be found on its English website.